heimseiten/contao-custom-swiper-bundle/README.md

-# Welcome to contao-custom-swiper-bundle
+# contao-custom-swiper-bundle

-This bundle is still under construction.
+Adds many different settings to the slider.